SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/figures.md

 Figure XC: Impact of rarefied sampling depth on intra-sample variation in Jaccard Figure XD: Impact of rarefied sampling depth on intra-sample variation in Bray-Curtis

+#done
+Figure SX: Observed Good's coverage when rarefied to the smallest sample size

+#working on...
-Figure XA: Observed Good's coverage when rarefied to the smallest sample size Figure XB: Number of sequences required to obtain a desired level of sequencing coverage
+Figure XB: Number of sequences required to obtain a desired level of sequencing coverage

 Figure SX: Example of correlation between richness or bray-curtis and sampling depth